civican/legisinfo/44-1/bills/C-252/bill_text.md

 Whereas it is necessary to review and monitor the effectiveness of this Act, particularly in light of new forms of advertising;

-And whereas persons who are 13 to 16 years of age are also vulnerable to marketing and its persuasive influence over their food preferences and consumption, and it is also necessary to monitor and review the advertising of foods and beverages to that age group;
+And whereas persons who are **between** 13 **and 17** years of age are also vulnerable to marketing and its persuasive influence over their food preferences and consumption, and it is also necessary to monitor and review the advertising of foods and beverages to that age group;

-Now, therefore, Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:
+Now, therefore, His Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows:

 ## Short Title